uviclibraries/qgis-vector/index.md

 and/or
 - conduct spatial analysis

-*QGIS* has hundreds of tools and possiblites...
+*QGIS* has hundreds of tools & possiblites...
 This workshop is an **Introduction** to *QGIS* with vector data

 ## Learning objectives